-Once the CIC has completed the review of the CIP and offered comments, appropriate changes will be included in the Draft Recommended CIP.
-The following proposed schedule has been established for the adoption of the CIP.
+Once the Council has completed the review of the Recommended CIP and offered comments during this work session, appropriate changes will be included in the Proposed CIP.
+The Council public hearing and adoption of the CIP budget is currently scheduled for June 20, 2017.

-City Cou g Commission ncil Work Session ncil Public Hearing & Adoption May 25 June 6 June 20 Prepared by: Karyn Neklason, Management Analyst II Recommended by: Morad Fakhrai, Director of Public Works
+Prepared by: Karyn Neklason, Management Analyst II

+Recommended by: Morad Fakhrai, Director of Public Works